 Currently enrolled students may obtain credit by examination in a course in which they have had no class attendance or semester standing; permission must, however, be obtained from the Department Chair and Executive Vice Chancellor for Academic Affairs.
 A grade of not less than "B" on the examination is necessary in order to receive credit for the course.
 Examinations are not permitted in courses in which a student previously has been enrolled regularly or as an auditor.
-The applicant must pay the Business Office in advance of the examination a fee of \$25 per semester hour; this fee is not refundable.
-The Business Office will issue a receipt which must be shown to the person conducting the examination, who shall immediately report the results of the examination to the Office of the Registrar.
-Credits earned under this regulation are recorded with hours earned only.
+The applicant must pay the Business Office in advance of the examination a non-refundable fee of \$25 per semester hour.
+Credits earned are recorded with hours earned only.